Getting to know your soil is a world-building practice.

 - Compost technologies and organic soil amendments

-The Mind of Soil: Soil Chemistry (offered every Winter)
+The Mind of Soil: Soil Chemistry (on-line, offered every Winter)

-*This is hands-on chemistry* as it can be applied to the soils you already work with or are curious about.
+*Hands-on chemistry* as it can be applied to the soils you already work with or are curious about

 In this course, you will be encouraged to engage through a combination of 10 hours of live online lectures, discussions with your peers, and guided independent field work.
 You should be prepared to do 1-3 hours of field work/kitchen lab work per week with your soil.
 Attending all four classes is necessary for course certification.